MFerretti27/Scoreboard/README.md

   - nba_api -- Used to get more MLB data and used as a backup if ESPN fetching fails for MLB <br />
   - nhl-api-py -- Used to get more MLB data and used as a backup if ESPN fetching fails for MLB <br />
   - rapidfuzz -- Used to find best matches within lists <br />
-  - orjson -- Used to send data between subproocces as JSON <br />
+  - orjson -- Used to send data between subprocess as JSON <br />

 ## Hardware Recommended
 - Raspberry PI (3b+ and up, the better the CPU the less lag displaying images)